-In 2007 I began to volunteer in the maternity ward of the old public hospital in La Ceiba, Honduras.
-The first day in the maternity ward there changed my life.
+In 2007 Silvia Bahr began to volunteer in the maternity ward of the old public hospital in La Ceiba, Honduras.
+The first day in the maternity ward there changed her life.
 Conditions in the hospital were difficult, where eight to ten women labored at once in the same room and hospital rules are very restricted.
-I spent many hours at the hospital; on weekends and all through the night and supported thousands of women during childbirth.
+She spent many hours at the hospital; on weekends and all through the night and supported thousands of women during childbirth.

-My work gave me insight into the health care and hospital systems of Honduras; their norms, hierarchies, potential for change, and lacks.
-As my work progressed, I started providing general and childbirth education to women, and creating and distributing educational materials to health care centers, hospitals and traditional midwives.
+Her work gave her insight into the health care and hospital systems of Honduras; their norms, hierarchies, potential for change, and lacks.
+As her work progressed, she started providing general and childbirth education to women, and creating and distributing educational materials to health care centers, hospitals and traditional midwives.

 “One of the greatest gifts about learning another language is that it provides key insights and perspective into one’s culture.
 For example, dar a luz, (literal translation “to give light”) is the expression used in Spanish when referring to a woman giving birth.
 What an exemplary phrase to describe one of the most precious moments in a woman’s life!”
 Anna Blankenberger